Proposed Plan Change 41 – Urban Tree Groups

 Trees in Upper Hutt

 Upper Hutt is recognised amongst residents and visitors for its beautiful parks, forests and outdoor spaces.
 Our green amenity values contribute to the ‘gateway to the great outdoors’ perception of the city.
-These values are reinforced throughout the urban areas by treed streets, parks and gardens.
+These values are reinforced throughout the urban areas by tree lined streets, parks and gardens.
 Trees contribute to the green and pleasant residential environment and amenity in Upper Hutt and are highly valued by the community.
 Development can impact upon trees and so needs to be carefully managed to ensure that future growth enhances our amenity values whilst meeting the needs of the existing and future residents.

 Tree Protection in Urban Areas